danbev/migrate/README.md

 Now we only need to add this dependency to our ejb project.
 Open _ejb/build.gradle_ and 'se.rl.util:1.0' as a dependency:

     attributes 'Dependencies': 'org.apache.log4j,se.rl.util:1.0'

+Creating a custom module as explained above is great if you have multiple applications that use the same module.
+The downside to this is that you have to maintain this and the modules have to be available of all installations if you are running in a cluster.
+With AS7 you also have the option to configure a module with a deployment.
+You can package a (META-INF/jboss-deployment-structure.xml)[migrate/blob/master/src/main/application/META-INF/jboss-deployment-structure.xml) with your deployments toplevel META-INF directory and the module will be added upon deployment.

 ### Step 3.
 Dependency on jar in deployment archive
 Re-build and deploy migrate.ear and re-run the application again.
 The following error will be displayed: